Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Method

 \subsection{Problem Formulation}

 Given an image, SGG aims to not only detect the objects in the target image but also predict the predicate between them.
-In this paper, we focus on few-shot learning of SGG.
-Given a set of object category $\Set{C}$ and a set of predicate category $\Set{R}$, the predicate categories are split into the novel set $\Set{R}^{N}$ and the base set $\Set{R}^{B}$ (\ie, $\Set{R} = \Set{R}^{B} \cup \Set{R}^{N}$).
-The training set only includes samples of base categories.
-During evaluation, each predicate category $r \in \Set{R}$ is provided an annotated support example set $\Set{S}_r$ with $K$ shots (\ie, $K$ support images with only 1 annotated triplet for each predicate)\footnote{In the following, we use ``a support sample" (or ``a support triplet") to denote the annotated triplet in the support image of one predicate type. }.
+In this paper, we focus on the few-shot learning of SGG.
+Given a set of object category $\Set{C}$ and a set of predicate category $\Set{R}$, the predicate categories are split into the unseen set $\Set{R}^{U}$ and the seen set $\Set{R}^{N}$ (\ie, $\Set{R} = \Set{R}^{N} \cup \Set{R}^{U}$).
+The training set only includes samples of seen categories.
+During the evaluation, each predicate category $r \in \Set{R}$ is provided with an annotated support example set $\Set{S}_r$ with $K$ shots (\ie, $K$ support images with only 1 annotated triplet sample for each predicate)\footnote{In the following, we use ``a support sample" (or ``a support triplet") to denote the annotated triplet in the support image of one predicate type. }.
 And for each support triplet $\left \langle s,r,o \right \rangle \in \Set{S}_r$, it is provided with category annotations of subject and object $ c_s, c_o \in \Set{C} $, as well as the bounding boxes $b_s, b_o$ of the object pairs.
 Given a query image $I$ and the support set of one category $r$, FSSGG aims to detect all the target relationship triplets belonging to the support category $r$ in the query image.
-Following the two-stage SGG pipeline, we first detect a set of proposals $ \Set{B}$ with a pretrained object detector, and for each pair of proposal $b_s,b_o \in \Set{B}$, we encode its embedding and compute similarity with each support triplet of $r$.
-To mimic the evaluation setting, the support set and query set is usually randomly sampled in one batch during training.
+Following the two-stage SGG pipeline, we first detect a set of proposals $ \Set{B}$ with a pretrained object detector, For each query sample $q$ with a pair of proposal $b_s,b_o \in \Set{B}$, we encode them into a feature projection network and obtain the query embedding.
+And for each target predicate category $r$, we decompose it into multiple prototypes and adaptively aggregate them to obtain context-aware category representation.
+Then we evaluate the embedding distance to perform classification.
+To mimic the evaluation setting, the support set and query set are usually randomly sampled in one batch during the training process.
+We list some key notations in Table~\ref{tab:notations}.